 Rustic wall panel wainscoting will bring a formal and luxurious feel to your room.
 We have pictures of wainscoting in living rooms.

-Wainscoting ideas for dining room
+Modern Wainscoting ideas for dining room

 Go bold with full-length wainscoting walls, add drama into your dining area, and get inspired with this idea of using dark green color on walls and jet black color into its contrasts on the ceiling.
 It is really a crazy approach to do so.